Korean · Multi-Daypart · Austin, Texas

 Sŏn (선) is the Korean word for goodness.
 A single syllable carrying the weight of a philosophy.
 The act of caring for someone is an act of virtue.
 Hospitality, done right, is a moral practice.

 We are building a Korean restaurant in Austin, Texas.
-Rooted in the culinary traditions of Korea, shaped by the ingredients and energy of Texas, experienced through the journey of a Seoul-born chef.
+Rooted in the culinary traditions of Korea, shaped by the ingredients and energy of Texas.

 Seoul.
 New York.
 Texas.

 Korean cuisine is multi-dimensional, so we built the menus to match.
 Morning ritual and late-night fire.
-Quick lunch in a dosirak box and a Michelin-starred dinner that changes with the season.
+Quick-service lunch at the window and an ambitious dinner that changes with the season.
 Our lives in Seoul, New York, and Austin shaped every decision we make.

 Korean fine-dining execution